jcarenza67/Hallways/README.md

 * 9:20: made an audio trigger for the new monster.
 * 12:00: going to be decorating the rest of the day.
 * 12:56: reimporting assets to see if it fixes missing prefab scripts
+* 1:30: adding more props to the scene

 # License